Overview

-Small (or short) interfering RNA (siRNA) is a double-stranded RNA molecule that affects gene expression by silencing genes. siRNA plays a major role in post-transcriptional gene silencing (PTGS) by binding to a homologous messenger RNA (mRNA) and triggering its destruction, thereby preventing it from being translated into protein.
-This mechanism is referred to as RNA interference (RNAi) and has therapeutic application for slowing or preventing disease development and progression.
-In addition to gene silencing, siRNAs are known to play a role in chromosome organization and antiviral defense.
+Small (or short) interfering RNA (siRNA) is a double-stranded RNA molecule that affects gene expression by silencing genes. siRNA plays a major role in post-transcriptional gene silencing (PTGS) by binding to a homologous messenger RNA (mRNA) and triggering its degradation, thereby preventing translation into protein.

 - GalNAc: GalNAc (N-acetylgalactosamine) has been shown to enhance the cellular uptake and intracellular localization of siRNA, leading to increased efficacy in RNA interference-based therapies.
 The targeted delivery of GalNAc-siRNA conjugates to specific cells or tissues can minimize off-target effects and reduce the risk of toxicity.